 God met me in a gay spa in Puerto Vallarta last week.

-Alejandro’s Valentine’s Day gift to me was two hours (deep tissue massage and Vichy body scrub) in one of Puerto Vallarta’s best spas.
+Alejandro’s Valentine’s Day gift to me was two hours (deep tissue massage and Vichy body scrub) in one of Puerto Vallarta’s premiere spas, Acqua Spa for Men.
 It’s in Zona Romantica, the gay district, it’s for men only, and it is staffed entirely by attractive young gay men.

 Paradise for a gay man, right?
 Well, yes and no.

 I’m a gay man who can appreciate attractive men, but I’m also almost 50 years old, and I have a complicated relationship with my body.
 I lived for years with crippling shame about my sexuality, and even now my body is one of my deepest insecurities.
 So the thought of getting naked, even in a spa setting, gives me BIG anxiety.
 But I love Alejandro’s heart, and I deeply appreciated this gesture.
 And my body is always achy and tense, and massage is a good way for me to try to love myself, to receive healthy touch and to relax.